gatsbyjs/peril-gatsbyjs/README.md

 You will need node and yarn installed beforehand.
 You can get them both by running `brew install yarn`.

 This will give you auto-completion and types for Danger mainly.

-### tl;dr for this Repo?

-Peril is Danger running on a web-server, this repo is the configuration for that, currently the dangerfiles in [org](org/) run on every issue and pull request for all GatsbyJS Repos.

 ## Acknowledgments